APANConf 2026

 Call for Papers

-Original contributions are sought in topics under the theme: Artificial Intelligence (AI) and High Performance Computing (HPC)
+Original contributions are sought in topics under the theme: AI, HPC, and Resilient Systems

 Research Topics